Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 ##### Summary
 Analyze performance metrics to identify the root causes of slowness, address issues specifically, and continuously improve and optimize for better performance.

+#### My Improve performance experience

+In Shopee's CMT project, we had a requirement to enhance the user experience by adding a "Set Metrics" button to the drawer filter interface.
+When users click the filter button on the table, a drawer containing various filter fields appears.
+Our goal was to integrate a "Set Metrics" button at the top of this drawer, allowing users to customize their view.
+Upon clicking the "Set Metrics" button, a modal should pop up, enabling users to select which fields they want to display in the drawer filter.

+We were using a useDrawerFilter custom hook to manage the filter drawer options, the result is passed to the table component as a prop.

+The initial design involved managing state through a useSetMetrics custom hook, which maintained two key states: one for tracking selected metrics that changed with user selections in the "Set Metrics" modal (representing unsaved changes) and another for saved changes.
+The useMetrics hook was then called within the useDrawerFilter hook to retrieve these states, utilizing the saved changes to determine which fields to display.

+However, a significant issue arose when the "Set Metrics" modal was opened; any selection or deselection of fields would trigger a re-render of the useDrawerFilter hook due to updates in the unsaved changes state.
+This unintended re-rendering affected the entire table, causing it to refresh every time a change was made, resulting in a noticeable delay of around half a second for updates.
+This behavior created a frustrating user experience and highlighted the need for a more efficient state management approach.

+Initially, I was unsure of the cause of the performance issue.
+To investigate, I utilized Chrome DevTools to record the application's performance.
+The recording revealed that JavaScript calculations were consuming nearly all the processing time.
+Upon further inspection, I discovered that the React Diff function was taking an excessive amount of time, indicating that something was being re-rendered too frequently.
+To pinpoint the issue, I opened the React DevTools and enabled the "Show re-rendered components" feature.
+This allowed me to identify that the entire table component was re-rendering with every selection change made in the "Set Metrics" modal, confirming my suspicion that unnecessary re-renders were significantly impacting performance.

+The final solution involved moving the useSetMetrics hook inside the SetMetricsButton component, which effectively isolated the state management for metrics selection.
+This change prevented unnecessary re-renders of the useDrawerFilter hook and its parent components whenever the state of the "Set Metrics" modal changed.

+The useDrawerFilter hook continued to manage the state of selected fields, with a callback function for updating the state passed to the button component.
+This callback was only invoked when the save button in the modal was clicked, ensuring that the hook's state was updated only when necessary.

+After implementing this change, performance improved significantly; however, it was still not sufficient.
+The modal's closing animation was sluggish due to lingering performance issues, negatively impacting the user experience.
+To address this, I optimized the process by allowing the animation to complete before calling the callback to update the state.

 ## 10.2 Rendering and Computation Optimization